nextflow-io/training/docs/hello_nextflow/02_hello_world.md

 [10/15498d] sayHello [100%] 1 of 1, cached: 1 ✔
 ```

-Notice the additional `cached:` qualifier, which means that Nextflow has recognized that it has already done this work and simply re-used the result from the last run.
-It will also not replace the output file at `results/output.txt`.
+Notice the additional `cached:` bit in the process status line, which means that Nextflow has recognized that it has already done this work and simply re-used the result from the last run.

+!!! note

+    When your re-run a pipeline with `resume`, Nextflow does not overwrite any files written to a publishDir directory by any process call that was previously run successfully.

 ### Takeaway

-You know how to to relaunch a pipeline without repeating steps that were already executed in an identical way.
+You know how to to relaunch a pipeline without repeating steps that were already run in an identical way.

 ### What's next?